random-projections/carnatic_db_viz/README.md

    - Useful for marking important aspects of compositions
    - Timestamps all annotations

-### Interactive Interface
+### Interactive Interfaces

-The system provides a simple command-line interface with the following capabilities:
+The system provides two ways to interact with the database:

+#### 1. Command Line Interface
+Access the database through a text-based interface with commands:
 - `add_song`: Add new Carnatic compositions
 - `add_recording`: Link recordings to existing songs
 - `add_annotation`: Add notes or comments to songs